AInsights Entry for (Z)-jasmone (CAS: 488-10-8)

 3. Natural Occurrence & Formation

-(Z)-jasmone is naturally found in jasmine flowers, contributing to their characteristic scent.
-It is also present in other plants such as tea and certain herbs.
-The compound is biosynthesized in plants through the enzymatic degradation of fatty acids, specifically linolenic acid, via the lipoxygenase pathway.
-This natural occurrence supports its designation as a "natural fragrance" or "natural flavor" in regulatory contexts.
+(Z)-jasmone naturally occurs in jasmine flowers and is a key component of their essential oil.
+It is biosynthesized in plants through the enzymatic degradation of fatty acids, specifically linolenic acid, via the lipoxygenase pathway.
+This compound is often associated with "natural fragrance" designations due to its presence in various floral sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs